stevenlaw892001/NetworkTrafficEmailer/CODE_OF_CONDUCT.md

 ## Enforcement

-If you experience or witness unacceptable behavior, please report it by opening a GitHub Issue or contacting me via my GitHub profile (@your-username).
+If you experience or witness unacceptable behavior, please report it by opening a GitHub Issue or contacting me via my GitHub profile (@stevenlaw892001).
 All reports will be reviewed and handled confidentially and appropriately.

 ## Attribution